 Non-compete agreement Maine geographical limitations

-There are no specific geographic limitations written into Maine statutes; however, a non-compete agreement could not be unduly harsh or restrictive against an employee.
-If a judge deems the geographic limitations to be overly broad, the non-compete agreement could be thrown out.
+No specific geographic limitations are written into Maine statutes; however, a non-compete agreement could not be unduly harsh or restrictive against an employee.
+The non-compete agreement could be thrown out if a judge deems the geographic limitations overly broad.

 Maine Non-Compete Agreement Sample